February 27 to May 18, 2003

-This forty-year survey of works by influential German artist Gerhard Richter (b.
-1932) is the most comprehensive exhibition of the artist’s paintings seen in North America.
-The show presents more than 120 examples spanning Richter’s entire career.
-Included are paintings executed in a realistic yet blurred style—landscapes, portraits, and other representational paintings based on photographs—as well as abstractions constructed with layered and scraped paint.
-The subjects of the artist’s work range from World War II–era military scenes and a Titian masterpiece to mundane household objects.
+This 40-year survey of works by influential German artist Gerhard Richter (b.
+1932) was the most comprehensive exhibition of the artist’s paintings seen to date in North America.
+The show presented more than 120 examples spanning Richter’s entire career.
+Included were paintings executed in a realistic yet blurred style – landscapes, portraits, and other representational paintings based on photographs – as well as abstractions constructed with layered and scraped paint.
+The subjects of the artist’s work range from World War II-era military scenes and a Titian masterpiece to mundane household objects.
 Newspaper headlines of both horrific and trivial events and intimate views of family members are also recurrent imagery.

-The Washington, D.C. presentation is made possible by a generous grant from Neuberger Berman Foundation.
+The Washington, DC, presentation was made possible by a generous grant from Neuberger Berman Foundation.

-Additional support has been provided by the Holenia Trust in memory of Joseph H. Hirshhorn.
+Additional support was provided by the Holenia Trust in memory of Joseph H. Hirshhorn.

-Coordinating curator for the Washington, D.C. presentation is Phyllis Rosenzweig, Curator of Works on Paper.
-In addition to a free illustrated brochure, a 336-page hardback catalog with over 200 color and duotone reproductions is available in the Museum Store for $75 (softcover edition: $39.95).
-Second floor.
+Coordinating curator for the Washington, DC, presentation was Phyllis Rosenzweig, Curator of Works on Paper.
+A 336-page hardback catalogue with over 200 color and duotone reproductions was published to accompany the exhibition.